theorangepotato/programming-languages-2019/exercises.md

 ---

 The purpose of the next exercise is for you to apply the new technical notions to an example you know well already.
+(We have done some of this exercise in class already, but it would be good to do it again at home.)

 #### Exercise (Fractions)